Butterflies to remember the Holocaust World War 2 history Modern 2nd 6th 10th

 We looked at the pictures the children drew.
 It amazes me that in some small way these pictures are a pre-cursor to some of our modern counseling techniques for children.
 Now we have kids draw and write out what they’re feeling.

-After reading the book for a while and looking at the pictures.
-We discussed how we thought the kids felt form the pictures they drew, what they were thinking.
-How did we feel looking at these pictures.
+After reading the book for a while and looking at the pictures, we discussed how we thought the kids felt from the pictures they drew, and what they were thinking.
+How did we feel looking at these pictures?
 I look at the one above, and it’s so sad and depressing.
 But many of them had hope, look at the top picture.
-There are flowers, and its two sisters laying down in a bed together, or maybe it was a blanket.
-They’re happy, look at the difference between these two pictures.
+There are flowers, and its two sisters lying down in a bed together, or maybe it was a blanket.
+They’re happy.
+Look at the difference between these two pictures.
 Sometimes we’d talk about the ages of the kids involved, not often because that was very hard to discuss.

 And they created.